-Camp 911 is a day camp.
+Camp 911 is a two-day camp.
 Attendance is limited and is on a first-come, first-served basis; pre-registration and acceptance is required.
 By pre-registering, you are putting you name on a list for final acceptance.
 If you are accepted, you will receive an final acceptance packet after July 1, once registration is closed.

 Who is Eligible?

 To be eligible for Camp 911, you must be:

 • completing or entering sixth grade in a Houghton or Keweenaw County school